 More than two weeks into the World Cup, 12 million viewers watched 48 games via Streamroot.
 With 547K concurrent viewers per stream, at 72% peer-to-peer traffic, we offloaded over 945 Gbps from the global internet backbone, relieving CDN congestion and providing a smoother streaming experience to football fans across the world.

 Right before the knockout stage kicks off, we’re excited to share some stats we collected during this dramatic group stage, this time from our backend operations.

-The robustness of our backend is critical to Streamroot DNA™.
+The robustness of our backend is critical to Streamroot CDN Mesh Delivery (formerly Streamroot DNA).
 For each of our customer’s viewers, the Streamroot backend identifies and receives information from devices, ensures that our sequential algorithms are constantly promoting the most efficient connections possible, and handles the signalling necessary to establish webRTC connections between peers.
 You might have read about the hard work we put into to building a highly scalable backend on our tech blog and on the Google Cloud blog.
 All this has truly paid off during the World Cup: our backend effortlessly autoscaled to 500% in less than 7 minutes, handling 47,700 HTTP requests per second at peak.

 Fun facts our data tells us (or how to become a football expert without watching a single game)